Top Cow Productions: Video games

-In March 2005, The Darkness was licensed by Majesco Entertainment for a console game to be developed by Starbreeze Studios.
+In March 2005, The Darkness was licensed by Majesco for a console game to be developed by Starbreeze Studios.
 2K Games later obtained the rights to the game, and a first-person shooter adaptation was released for the Xbox 360 and PlayStation 3 console systems on June 25, 2007, in the United States.
 In the EU, the game was released for Xbox 360 on June 29, 2007, and for PS3 on July 20 of the same year.

 To promote the video game, a five-issue mini-series was released, with each issue chronicled a chapter of the game.
 In June 2007, the mini-series was collected into a trade paperback.

 In February 2012, a sequel to the video game, entitled The Darkness II, was released for PC, Xbox 360 and PlayStation 3.
 The script for the game was written by comic book writer Paul Jenkins, who previously worked on The Darkness comic series.
 Unlike the first game, the graphics for The Darkness II were developed using a cel-shading technique, emulating the aesthetic of its graphic novel namesake.
 The game received positive reviews from critics.